Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 We have already addressed the role of condenser and dynamic microphones above.

-Unless you can buy a USB condenser with an integrated DAC (Digital Audio Converter), you will also need an audio interface to plug it to your computer.
+Unless you can buy a USB condenser with an integrated DAC (Digital Audio Converter), you will also need an audio interface to plug it into your computer.

 The benefit of a condenser/dynamic microphone + audio interface + DAW is that it gives you surgical precision to process the audio to your liking achieving amazing results in less time.